TL;DR

 Be clear about what Ceviche is not.
 It is not a fund administrator, it is not an ERP, and it is not a managed service that does the allocations for you.
 A managed-service vendor like StavPay runs the allocations on your behalf.
 Ceviche is software your own controller runs to do the same work faster with a full audit trail.
 You keep control of the methodology, the review, and the GL.

-Ceviche fits a specific firm.
-If you run a two-to-five-person finance team across multiple fund entities, you want to keep the GL you already trust, and legal-invoice splitting is the part of the close that eats the most time, this is the right tool.
-If you need a front-to-back platform that replaces your entire fund-accounting stack, look at Allvue instead.
-Ceviche solves one problem deeply rather than every problem shallowly.
+Pick Ceviche if you run a two-to-five-person finance team across multiple fund entities, you want to keep the GL you already trust, and splitting legal and shared invoices is the part of the close that eats the most time.
+Skip it if you need a system of record for NAV, capital accounts, and LP reporting, or if you want a provider to perform the allocations rather than software your team operates.

 Allvue Systems

-Allvue is a full front-to-back private capital platform, and over $500 billion in assets are managed on it (Apex Group).
+Allvue is a full front-to-back private capital platform reporting more than $8.5 trillion in assets tracked across its platforms.
 The platform covers fund and corporate accounting, CRM, portfolio monitoring, business intelligence, and investor portals inside a single Microsoft-based framework.
 Expense allocation is one module among many, not the product.
 A firm buys Allvue to run its entire fund accounting operation, and allocation comes along as a feature of that larger system.

-The fund accounting module handles fund- and investor-level allocations, automated GL entries, reallocations, and equalization interest, per a March 2025 demo by Allvue solutions engineer Barb Rockenbach.
+The fund accounting module handles fund- and investor-level allocations, automated GL entries, reallocations, and equalization interest, per Allvue's own product demonstrations.
 Those capabilities target the recurring mechanics of partnership accounting.
-The demo confirms allocation exists as a feature.
-It does not show how the module handles a 25-line outside-counsel invoice split across five fund entities by different methodologies per line.
+What no public material shows is how the module handles a mixed outside-counsel invoice split across five fund entities by different methodologies per line.

 IVP/EAS (IntegriDATA)